maxim2266/go-ocr/README.md

 `regexp` filters are implemented using [Regexp.ReplaceAll()](https://golang.org/pkg/regexp/#Regexp.ReplaceAll) function, and `word` filters are invocations of [bytes.Replace()](https://golang.org/pkg/bytes/#Replace) function.

+### Known issues
+Older versions of `pdfimages` tool do not have `-tiff` option, resulting in an error.

 ##### Platform
-Linux (tested on Linux Mint 18 64bit), will probably work on MacOS as well.
+Linux (tested on Linux Mint 18 64bit, based on Ubuntu 16.04), will probably work on MacOS as well.

 ```bash
 $ go version